Jagac/current-business-climate/README.md

 Current discussions are pulled from related subreddits and comments from Forbes YouTube video comments.
 In the future I plan to add a news scraper.
 This project uses the BERT family of models which is not the most cutting edge

-## Getting Started

-These instructions will give you a copy of the project up and running on your local machine for development and testing purposes.
-The code can easily be changed to fit your purpose.

 ### Prerequisites

 If working on windows, visual studio community with C++ extension may be required for the modeling script to run (I believe this is due to the HDBSCAN package).